ski-freak/Atnia/content/main/Card Game/Card Game Rules Doc - Backup 11-6-2024.md

 1. Combat begins with the attacking player being active, declaring one or more attackers and committing any desired cards/effects to dream.
 After attackers are declared, any triggers/effects created are put into dream, however only ∞ speed effects are resolved.
 2. Defending player becomes active, declares up to one unit to block each attacking unit, and commits any desired cards/effects to dream.
 After defenders are declared, any triggers/effects created are put into dream, however only ∞ speed effects are resolved.
 3. If the defending player committed any non ∞ speed effects or blocked with one or more units, the attacking player becomes active.
 Otherwise, or after a player passes, all cards and effects in dream are resolved, then all combating units simultaneously strike (deal damage equal to their offense stat) the unit blocking/being blocked by them, and if they are attacking unblocked, strike the defending player.
-4. Combat ends, return to the main phase, and the player who was attacking becomes the active player.
+4. The attacking player may choose to start another attack if they have another to use (beginning a new combat phase at step 1), or allow combat to end, return to the main phase, and the player who was defending becomes the active player.
 Notes:
-- You may attack up to twice per round.
+- You may attack up to twice per round (either chaining them or using them separately).
 - Both attacking and blocking causes units to flip.
 - You cannot attack or block with flipped units.
 - By attacking, the attacking player becomes the first player for the remainder of the round / until another player attacks.
+- Aside: Smaller board goes first is still worth trying, as well as other ways of making attacking first thing in the round less broken (if it is broken).

 ---
 ## Starting the game